dustinpfister/blog_posts/_posts/git-checkout.md

 ## Conclusion

 So the git checkout command is like the cd command of git folders, it can be used to change what the current commit is for the git folder.
 The git log command is then similar to the ls command in posix systems in that the git log command can show me commit ids to go to from where I am currently.

+There are a whole lot of other reasons such as typically using a remote as a way to back up source, and make it easier for other people to work on a project and share the code.
+However even if git is use purly offline without any remote it is still way better to use git rather than